Large-scale bioindustry testing hub planned for Stanislaus County. Here’s where

 The site near southeast Modesto would accommodate large-scale testing of ideas for turning crop and other waste into new products.

 BEAM Circular and its partners have secured the $17 million needed for the first phase, CEO Karen Warner said by email Monday.
-They do not yet have a timeline for its operation.
-The funding is from state and county sources.
+It could be ready in early 2027.
+The funding is from state and federal sources.

-The organizers are not yet disclosing the exact location or purchase price.
-Beard already has 20-plus companies, mostly in food and beverages.
+The organizers are not yet disclosing the exact address or the purchase price.
+Beard already has 20-plus companies, mostly food and beverage, and extensive vacant land.

-The backers aim to create tens of thousands of new jobs.
+The backers aim to create tens of thousands of new jobs in climate-friendly ventures.
 The idea grew out of the Stanislaus 2030 report but also takes in other counties.
-Merced and San Joaquin have similar orchards and dairy farms.
-Tuolumne County could send wood thinned from dense forests.
+Merced and San Joaquin have similar orchards, vineyards and dairy farms.
+Tuolumne County could send wood thinned from its dense forests.

 This story was originally published May 18, 2026 at 12:12 PM.